-Indeed, the search for the perfect pair of shoes never stops.
+Indeed, the search for the perfect pair never stops.

->

-> It’s no wonder more and more styles and brand are entering the scene–hoping to infiltrate majority of the enthusiastic consumer market.
+It’s no wonder more and more styles and brand are entering the scene–hoping to infiltrate majority of the enthusiastic consumer market.
 Some styles quickly become the next new hot trend while others seem to share little of the limelight.

 But the real challenge for consumers is this: with the thousands and thousands of shoes to choose from, how can someone succeed in finding the perfect pair?